Dr. Irwin and Rita Bauer, RN provide sclerotherapy treatment for leg veins.

 How many treatments will I need?

-The number of treatments needed to clear or improve the condition differs from patient to patient, depending on the extent of telangiectasias and varicose veins present.
+The number of treatments needed to clear or improve the condition differs from patient to patient, depending on the extent of telangiectasias, spider veins, or varicose veins present.

 One to four or more treatments may be needed; the average is two to three.
 After your initial series you will need maintenance treatments, every one to four years, to maintain your results.
 Since your legs will look worse for approximately one month, and improvement occurs over 2-3 months, you should wait a minimum of 3 months between appointments.